rustbas/ctests/README.md

 # Description

-Single-file header library for testing in C.
+Single-file library for testing for C.